naeemmrz/MasPA.py/README.md

 ### Notice:
-#### The online version of MasPA is deprecated and will no longer be available in the online-version after 31.12.2022.
+#### The online version of MasPA is deprecated and may no longer be available in the online-version after 31.12.2023.
 Please use the offline version by following the "Run Locally" section.